sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 ---

 ## Prerequisites
- - You did at least all steps until [Step 3 with SAP Cloud SDK: `HelloWorld` on SCP `CloudFoundry`](https://blogs.sap.com/2017/05/19/step-3-with-sap-s4hana-cloud-sdk-helloworld-on-scp-cloudfoundry/).
+ - You completed all steps until [Create a Sample Application on Cloud Foundry Using SAP Cloud SDK](https://developers.sap.com/tutorials/s4sdk-cloud-foundry-sample-application.html).

 ## Details
 ### You will learn